 The Company capitalizes sales commissions paid to internal sales personnel that are both incremental to the acquisition of customer contracts and recoverable.
 These costs are recorded as deferred contract acquisition costs in the accompanying consolidated balance sheets.
-The Company capitalized commission costs of \$503 and \$294 for the three months May 31, 2020 and 2019, respectively.
+The Company capitalized commission costs of \$1,999 and \$229 for the three months ended August 31, 2020 and 2019, respectively.
+The Company capitalized commission costs of \$2,502 and \$523 for the six months ended August 31, 2020 and 2019, respectively.
 The Company defers costs based on its sales compensation plans only if the commissions are incremental and would not have occurred absent the customer contract.
 Payments to direct sales personnel are typically made in two increments as follows: 75% upon signature of the contract, with the remaining 25% upon customer launch.
 The Company does not pay commissions on contract renewals.

 Deferred commissions paid on the initial acquisition of a contract are amortized ratably over an estimated period of benefit of five years, which is the estimated customer life.
 The Company determined the period of amortization for deferred commissions by taking into consideration current customer contract terms, historical customer retention, and other factors.
-Amortization is included in sales and marketing expenses in the accompanying consolidated statements of operations and totaled \$233 and \$157 for the three months ended May 31, 2020 and 2019, respectively.
+Amortization is included in sales and marketing expenses in the accompanying consolidated statements of operations and totaled \$237 and \$158 for the three months ended August 31, 2020 and 2019, respectively.
+Amortization is included in sales and marketing expenses in the accompanying consolidated \$470 and \$314 for the six months ended August 31, 2020 and 2019, respectively.
 The Company periodically reviews deferred contract acquisition costs to determine whether events or changes in circumstances have occurred that could impact the estimated period of benefit.
 There were no impairment losses recorded during the periods presented.

 For certain customer contracts, the Company may incur direct and incremental costs related to customer set-up and implementation.
-The Company recorded deferred implementation costs of \$144 and \$51 for the three months ended May 31, 2020 and 2019, respectively.
-These implementation costs are deferred and amortized over the expected useful life of the Company's customers, which is five years.
-Amortization is included in cost of revenues in the Company's consolidated statements of operations and totaled \$160 and \$71 for the three months ended May 31, 2020 and 2019, respectively.
+The Company recorded deferred implementation costs of \$166 and \$138 for the three months ended August 31, 2020 and 2019, respectively.
+The Company recorded deferred implementation costs of \$310 and \$189 for the six months ended August 31, 2020 and 2019, respectively These implementation costs are deferred and amortized over the expected useful life of the Company's customers, which is five years.
+Amortization is included in cost of revenues in the Company's consolidated statements of operations and totaled \$110 and \$75 for the three months ended August 31, 2020 and 2019, respectively, and \$270 and \$146 for the six months ended August 31, 2020, respectively.